bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

     <!-- There was an error processing this request -->
     <ng-template [ngIf]="query.state == 'error'">
       <div fxFlex fxLayout="row" fxLayoutAlign="center" style="margin-bottom:25px;">
         <p>We are very sorry...
 There was an error processing the request.
-Maybe try later again? 😓</p>
+Maybe try again later? 😓</p>
       </div>
     </ng-template>
     <!--No results found -->